 For rooms within the home that tend to frequently experience dampness like bathrooms and kitchens, ASHRAE recommends installing adequate fan systems to promote controlled air circulation and ventilation.
 Fan systems should be set up to direct warm, moist air away from the home.
 If you have existing fan systems, check that they empty outside of the home and not somewhere indoors like the attic.

 In some cases, fan systems are installed to empty into the attic.
 If your fan system is setup to empty into your attic, you are at risk of moisture buildup in your attic.
 You will need to make additional ventilation adjustments in your attic to prevent attic mold growth.

-Discovering Mold in South Jersey Home
+Discovering Indoor Mold in a South Jersey Home

 Mold has a nasty habit of hiding in difficult to see and access spaces.
 During an energy efficiency assessment, the South Jersey homeowner or the technician may stumble upon undetected mold development.
 If this is the case, you should stop any work that is being done to that area of the home and consult a mold professional in your South Jersey area.
 A certified South Jersey mold removal professional will have the necessary tools, skills, and knowledge to properly address any mold development.

 Do not simply ignore potential mold development.
 Especially if you are in the processes of installing insulation or sealing up air leaks.
 Neglected mold growth will be sealed in and left to spread to and contaminate clean, previously unaffected surfaces throughout your South Jersey home.